Difference Between Sympathetic and Parasympathetic

 Main Differences Between Sympathetic and Parasympathetic

-1. SNS forms half of ANS that is responsible for flight or fight reaction.
-PNS forms another half of ANS that plays a role in controlling and regulating body processes while at rest.
+1. SNS forms half of ANS that is responsible for flight or fight reactions.
+PNS forms another half of ANS that controls and regulates body processes while at rest.

 2. SNS is triggered when the body perceives a potential danger.
 PNS occurs when the body is overworked and is at rest.